-Currently, the UK is enjoying a major financial benefit from some of the lowest sovereign borrowing costs in the world as the UK is seen as a safe haven from Eurozone debt.
-There is little evidence that consumer confidence levels are recovering or that the manufacturing sector is picking up.
+Currently, the UK is enjoying a major financial benefit from some of the lowest sovereign borrowing costs in the world as the UK is still seen as a safe haven from Eurozone debt even though Moody's has downgraded the UK's AAA rating.
+There is little evidence that consumer confidence is recovering or that the manufacturing sector is picking up.
 On the positive side, growth in the services sector rebounded in Q3 and banks have made huge progress since 2008 in shrinking their balance sheets to more manageable levels and also in reducing their dependency on wholesale funding.
 However, availability of credit remains tight in the economy and the Funding for Lending scheme, which started in August 2012, has not yet had time to make a significant impact.
 Finally, the housing market remains weak and the outlook is for house prices to be little changed for a prolonged period.